enkelmedia/NewsletterStudio-Documentation/content/package/15.0.0/readme.md

 ---
-title: 3.0.0 Overview
+title: 15.0.0 Overview
 description: Here we'll outline things you need to know to work with Newsletter Studio
 ---

 # Overview

-Newsletter Studio 3 for Umbraco 8
+Newsletter Studio 15 for Umbraco 15

+**NOTE!** The documentation for Newsletter Studio v15 is still work in progress.

 Here we'll outline some of the important basics about Newsletter Studio.
 Use this as a starting point before reading details about specific features in the package.